posmishka/linux/i3/Xephyr.md

 Xephyr
 ======

-Nested X server - fullscreen video or game inside the i3 window
+Nested X server - full screen video or game inside the i3 window

-to I just have 2 separate Firefox windows, one inside the Xephyr window, and the other one normally on a different workspace for actual full screen.
+2 separate Firefox windows, one inside the Xephyr window, and the other one normally on a different workspace for actual full screen.

-server-xephyr, otherwise just google it.
+Package server-xephyr, otherwise just google it.

 to get everything running:
 1. open a spare terminal